Feature Overview

 - persistent session and history storage

-- in-app notifications
+- in-app notifications and browser push delivery

 - troubleshooting and recovery guidance